connexcs/docs/docs/customer/routing.md

 ## ScriptForge

 The PHP ScriptForge allows for custom code to run from within the ConnexCS platform.
-For more information, see the [ScriptForge](..developers/scriptforge/) page.
+Script are assigned to customers within routing.
+For more information about setup and operation, see the [ScriptForge](..developers/scriptforge/) page.

 ## Locks